tj78/piheat/docs/background.md

 I chose the Raspberry Pi Zero to be the main controller as it is cheap and small, so with the addition of a micro USB WiFi dongle it can be placed near to the existing programmer and still receive the temperature from the probe in the living room.

 In order to keep the wiring simple I wanted to replace the each signal that the old programmer produced.
-These signals are shown in the following ASCII diagram:
+These signals are shown in the following table:

 All off | HW only | CH only | All on :------:|:-------:|:-------:|:------: